ORNL-CEES/Profugus/README.rst

 The most straightforward method for building Profugus is to use the scripts in `Profugus/install`.
-Profugus uses the `TriBITS` build system".
+Profugus uses the `TriBITS` build system.
 This system is a set of package-based extensions to standard cmake.
 So, first you need to obtain *Trilinos* and *TriBITS* and put them in your top-level Profugus directory::